rics3n/drone-ansible/README.md

 * `inventory` - define the inventory file (default: staging)
 * `inventories` - define multiple inventory files to deploy
-* `inventory-path`-  define the path in the project for ansible inventory files (default: provisioning/inventory)
+* `inventory_path`-  define the path in the project for ansible inventory files (default: provisioning/inventory)
 * `playbook` - define the playbook file (default: provisioning/provision.yml)
-* `ssh-key` - define the ssh-key to use for connecting to hosts
+* `ssh_key` - define the ssh-key to use for connecting to hosts

 The following is a sample configuration in your .drone.yml file: